brefphp/bref/docs/runtimes/README.md

             Layers:
                 - 'arn:aws:lambda:us-east-1:209497400698:layer:php-73:7'
 ```

+Bref layers work with AWS Lambda regardless of the tool you use to deploy your application: Serverless, SAM, CloudFormation, Terraform, AWS CDK, etc.

 > Remember: the layer ARN contains a region. **You need to use the same region as the rest of your application** else Lambda will not find the layer.